Like Hugging a Time Bomb: How to Calm an Emotionally Dysregulated Teen with ADHD

 Even if your dysregulated, burned-out teen builds walls to keep you out, you can help turn things around by recognizing how stress uniquely affects them, de-escalating their worries and intense emotions, and connecting with them in productive, healthy ways.
 Below, are strategies for supporting, stabilizing, and building resilience in your teen during these challenging times.

 Puberty alone triggers emotional upheaval in the teen brain.
 Add ADHD, and the associated symptom of emotional dysregulation, to the mix and you’ve got a potentially explosive mix.
-Add a year-long pandemic with heightened, unrelenting anxiety to that mix, and you’ve got millions of frazzled families.
+Add in unrelenting anxiety to that mix, and you’ve got millions of frazzled families.
 It may appear otherwise, but your teen is trying their best.
 Their troubling behaviors are often masking stress and other worries.
 This stress often appears as:

 - Resistance – “I don’t want to clean my room” or “I don’t want to do chores.”